Eric Draper

-Eric Draper is an American news photographer who also worked as the White House photo director and personal photographer for U.S. President George W. Bush.
+Eric Draper (born 9 September 1964) is an American news photographer who also worked as the White House photo director and personal photographer for U.S. President George W. Bush.

 Biography and career

 Born and raised in Los Angeles, Draper worked for the Associated Press as a news photographer prior to joining the White House.
 His assignments included the 1996 and 2000 presidential campaigns, the 2000 Summer Olympics in Sydney, Australia, the Kosovo conflict in 1999 and the 1998 FIFA World Cup in France.

 Over the years, Draper has also worked as a staff photographer for The Seattle Times, the Pasadena Star-News and the Albuquerque Tribune.

 Draper is a graduate of Cerritos College and California State University, Long Beach.

 Awards

 Draper won the Associated Press Managing Editors' Award for three consecutive years, the 1999 National Headliner Award and was named 1992 Photographer of the Year by Scripps-Howard Newspapers for "Seeing Through the Flames", which was his coverage of the 1992 Los Angeles riots.